Three insights, two findings, one action (January 2, 2020)

 I don’t think Social Security will be enough.

 You’re right.
 For most, it will not be enough on its own.
 However, payments can be substantially increased by delaying benefits until full retirement or age 70.

 Medicare can meet the healthcare needs of most retirees.
 It’s not overly costly and can meet most healthcare costs when paired with other coverages.

 II.
 What to do if you don't have a pension.

 One of the most noticeable changes to retirement over the last few decades has been the disappearance of the traditional defined-benefit pension.
 Unfortunately, retirees can no longer rely on this as a source of income.
 If you find yourself short on guaranteed income, annuities are an excellent solution to pensionize a portion of your retirement savings (401(k), IRAs, etc.) by establishing an income stream.
 Numerous benefits to doing this include 1) creating an additional source of reliable income you cannot outlive, 2) reducing investment risks as the annuity payment amount is not dependent on market returns, and 3) providing dementia insurance for cognitive decline (reduced financial management and decision-making ability), as the annuity payment amount and timing are automated.

 III.
 4 ways to increase lifetime retirement income.

-Research has concluded outliving one’s money along with unpredictable health care expenses are the two greatest concerns facing retirees.
+Research has concluded that retirees' two greatest concerns are outliving one’s money and unpredictable health care expenses.
 Increases in longevity place more pressure on retirement savings to provide income for a finite but unknown amount of time.
 Now more than ever, there is an increased need for income sources to meet longer life expectancies.
-Here are 4 ways to increase sources of lifetime retirement income.
+Here are four ways to increase sources of lifetime retirement income.